Ryan Reynolds Got a High Five From a Fan Whose Wife Was ''Half Dead''

 Talk about an awkward fan encounter!

-During Friday's episode of The Graham Norton Show, the Deadpool star recalled receiving a high five from a fan whose wife was being rolled away on a stretcher.
+During Friday's episode of The Graham Norton Show, Ryan Reynolds recalled receiving a high five from a fan whose wife was being rolled away on a stretcher.

 Here's what happened: Reynolds had just boarded a plane when he spotted two honeymooners sitting nearby.
-Before the plane take off, he noticed the wife had become "violently and horribly ill."
+Before the plane took off, he noticed the wife had become "violently and horribly ill."

 "It was not, like, a pretty little sick bag kind of thing," he told Graham Norton.
 "It was just like I'm going to paint with my organs.
 Like, it was just crazy."